 Advantages of SLAM in Autonomous vehicles

-The major advantages of SLAM systems are :
+The major advantages of SLAM systems are the following:

 - Accurate localization